stichtingsem/pilot-phase/Project Team/Meeting-18-December.md

 7. Adjust design Entitlement API (and or either regarding school and individual)
   - Action holder: Clifton
   - Update:
-    - This change is part of the design Consumption API > Wait on the the design API
+    - This change is part of the design Consumption API (by Danny) > Wait on the the design API
 8. Adjust design Entitlment API (Add operation: Get all entitlements for a specific individual)
   - Action holder: Danny, Clifton
   - Update: